sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="translateMessageIntoOtherLanguages"></a>
 # **translateMessageIntoOtherLanguages**
-> SendBirdMessageResponse translateMessageIntoOtherLanguages(channelType, channelUrl, messageId, apiToken, body)
+> SendBirdMessageResponse translateMessageIntoOtherLanguages(apiToken, channelType, channelUrl, messageId, body)

 Translate a message into other languages